Rape during the occupation of Manchuria

-Chaos ensued in Manchuria following the Soviet invasion and subsequent occupation, compounded by the mass repartriation of Japanese civilians living in the region.
+Manchuria was in a state of anarchy following the Soviet invasion and subsequent occupation, compounded by the mass repartriation of Japanese civilians living in the region.
 During this period, a large number of Japanese women and girls were subject to mass rape by Soviet soldiers and local Chinese mobs.
+Korean and Chinese women were likewise raped by various perpetrators during the occupation.

-The exact number of Japanese women and girls raped by Soviet soldiers and local Chinese mobs remains uncertain due to a lack of official records.
-However, it is estimated that the number reached tens of thousands.
-Author Lori Watt places the figure between 30,000 and 40,000.
+The exact number of Japanese women and girls victimized remains uncertain due to a lack of official records.
+Western and Japanese academics estimate a higher number while Russian academics dismissed accounts of sexual violence committed by Soviet soldiers as small scale incidents relative to the size of the army.
+Professor Lori Watt places the highest figure between 30,000 and 40,000.

-Not only Japanese women but also Korean and Chinese women were raped by various perpetrators during the occupation.

 Soviet invasion and occupation of Manchuria

 Following the Soviet invasion of Manchuria on August 9, 1945, large numbers of Japanese citizens residing in the region sought to repatriate to Japan.
 The Supreme Commander for the Allied Powers oversaw this mass movement and, in October 1945, delegated responsibility to Japan’s Ministry of Health and Welfare.

 The Kwantung Army, which was supposed to protect the Japanese settlers in Manchuria, quickly retreated and abandoned them.
 As most able-bodied men had been drafted into the army, the majority of Japanese civilians left behind were women, children, and the elderly, leaving them highly vulnerable to attacks by Soviet soldiers and local Chinese seeking revenge.

 In Soviet-occupied Manchuria and North Korea, the repatriation of Japanese civilians was marked by violent expulsions, accompanied by widespread looting, mass killings, and mass rape perpetrated by both Soviet soldiers and local populations seeking revenge.
 A large number of Japanese civilians died due to starvation, disease, mass killings, and mass suicides.
 Approximately 223,000 Japanese civilians residing in the Soviet-occupied zones died, most of them within a year and a half after August 9, 1945.

 Regarding the widespread rape of Japanese women and girls by Soviet soldiers, a former Japanese soldier, Wakatsuki Yoshio in his memoir, The Records of Postwar Repatriation, wrote:

 What word can possibly describe the violence committed by the Soviet soldiers on Japanese women?
 I can only think of the word “hideous”.
 The victim could be a girl of twelve or thirteen years old or an old lady of almost seventy years old.
 These soldiers did not choose the sites where they raped them, in public, in broad daylight, even on snow-covered roads.

 The Soviet invasion of Manchuria in 1945 left many Japanese women stranded after their male family members were either conscripted or killed.
 These women, including young girls, endured severe hardships, including gang rape by Soviet soldiers and local Chinese militia groups.
 In an effort to survive, many were forced to marry Chinese men, either out of necessity or in exchange for assistance in repatriating their remaining family members.
 Some victims were as young as thirteen.